 You can even find Alexa and Assistant on many TVs, some with built-in microphones that eliminate the need to talk to a remote or separate speaker.
 We recommend that you rely on an add-on streamer, however.

 Alexa vs Google Assistant: Which is better for a smart home?

 For most people, Alexa is the safer bet.
 It has a larger number of compatible accessories and speakers, not to mention its skill library and a superior mobile app.
 The Google Home app is functional but not well organized — accessories are in a long vertical list, and it’s not always obvious how to create automation routines.

 Google has also yet to implement Zigbee or Z-Wave hubs into first-party products, even Nest Hubs.
 Neither technology is strictly necessary, but if you buy an Echo with a Zigbee hub, you can connect and automate compatible accessories in a way that won’t burden your Wi-Fi network.

 Ultimately, both platforms are workable, it's just a question of meeting your needs and preferences while dealing with the quirks.

-That said, hub and compatibility issues should become reduced or irrelevant once Matter and Thread are commonplace.
+That said, hub and compatibility issues should become reduced or irrelevant once Matter and Thread are commonplace (see below).
 The former is a universal networking protocol that should allow accessories to work on any major smart home platform, including Apple HomeKit and Samsung SmartThings.
 Thread is a related technology based on Zigbee, and turns every compatible accessory into its own “border router” within a household mesh, making Wi-Fi and the internet less important.

 There are reasons to go with Assistant, whether now or later.
 Its voice component is typically “smarter” than Alexa, and if you’re an Android user, you have quick control of your home no matter where you are.
 You also get hooks for YouTube and Google Cast, which for some people may be impossible to ignore.